websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-fragments/configuring-fragment-visibility.md

 > Available: Liferay DXP 7.4+

 [Fragments](../using-fragments/using-page-fragments.md) allow you to customize the layout and information on your [Content Pages](../../creating-pages/building-and-managing-content-pages/content-pages-overview.md).
 Starting with Liferay DXP 7.4, you can configure the Fragments' visibility based on the user's screen size.
-For instance, you can configure a Fragment to be hidden for a user accessing your Page from a computer, while making the Fragment visible for a user accessing the same Page from a smartphone.
+For instance, you can configure a Fragment to be hidden for a user accessing your Page from a computer while making the Fragment visible for a user accessing the same Page from a smartphone.

 You configure the Fragment visibility for each screen size from the [Content Page editor](../contnet-page-../creating-pages/building-and-managing-content-pages/content-page-editor-user-interface-reference.md), using the viewport controls on the top of the Page editor.